-- a) All the modules are compulsory. - b) See V.11 for the outcomes of the above modules.

-The compilation of the student's honours curriculum is subject to the final approval of the programme leader as well as the director of the School of Languages
+- a) All the modules are compulsory. - b) See V.11 for the outcomes of the above modules. - c) The compilation of the student's honours curriculum is subject to the final approval of the programme leader as well as the director of the School of Languages

-V.7.1.3.8 CURRICULUM: COMPARATIVE AFRICAN LANGUAGES AND LITERATURES (102 146 L601V)
+V.7.1.3.8 CURRICULUM: COMPARATIVE AFRICAN LANGUAGES AND LITERATURES (1ED L01 L601V)